All About Alnico!

-Alnico 5 is our most widely used Alnico magnet.
+Alnico 5:This is by far our most widely used guitar pickup magnet.
 In it’s rod form, Alnico 5 gives the traditional Fender tone.
 We use Alnico 5 in all of our Strat, Tele, and Bass pickups.
 In Fender-style pickups, it has the best balance of extended lows, mids, and highs.
 Alnico 5 gives that open, airy top-end sparkle that we’re so used to.
 In Humbuckers, it gives our pickups a brighter tone, which is why we use them in our High Output Humbuckers.